LHCGreg/itgoggpatch/README.txt

 =Command-line use=
 ==================

 You can also use ITGOggPatch from the command-line.
 Run ITGOggPatch.exe --help to see the available options.
-For your convenience, here is the output of ITGOggPatch.exe --help
+For your convenience, here is the usage information ITGOggPatch.exe --help displays

-ITG Ogg Patcher 1.0.0.12
-Copyright 2010 Greg Najda.
-The source code for this program is available under t he Apache 2.0 license at http://code.google.com/p/itgoggpatch/.
+Usage: ITGOggPatch.exe [OPTIONS] [Paths to the files or directories containing . ogg files]
 Allowed options:
   --help                Show program usage information.
   --version             Show version number.